-A commitment to student-centered learning and research-based instruction for all students.
+Student-centered learning and research-based instruction for students with dyslexia.

-As a new division of Randolph, Greengate will serve students in grades 1-8 and will provide dyslexic students a specialized program of instruction that meets their individual learning needs, while also offering them a full complement of co-curricular and extra-curricular school experiences.
-Greengate has educated children with dyslexia and related language-learning differences since 2002.
+Greengate School at Randolph serves students in grades 1-8 using an Orton-Gillingham approach to provide a specialized program of instruction that meets individual learning needs, while also offering students with dyslexia a full complement of co-curricular and extra-curricular school experiences.
+Greengate, one of 18 schools in the nation accredited by the Orton-Gillingham Academy and the only such school in Alabama, has educated children with dyslexia and related language-learning differences since 2002.

 It is estimated that 15-20% of the population has dyslexia or another language-based learning disability.